ACatThatPrograms/story-app/README.md

 A quick story crunched out in about 5 days.

-That includes  almos everything, minus react framework && CSSTransitions
+That includes almost everything, minus react framework && CSSTransitions and all the npm dependency hell behind them.

 Everything else is custom